tarquas/asclasit/README.md

 Advantages of this module:
 - 100% test coverage;
 - More project files, less file sizes;
 - Thin: has no external dependency modules, only core essentials taken from `ClAsync` and improved;
 - Utilizes up-to-date Node.js features;
+- Targetting serverless/stateless environments;
 - Despite the missing documentation, test cases describe the usage.

 ## Differences